Philip1806/blublog/README.md

 - Comments can be allowed or forbiden.
 - Post can be public, private or draft.
 Private can be seen only from post author.
 Drafts are seen by all users with access to the panel.
 - Have excerpt of content.
 Could be empty.
-- Basic search for posts.*
+- Basic search for posts.
+- Rating system with five stars.*

 2. Comments
-- Anti-spam modul.*
+- Anti-spam modul.
 - Support nesting (can have replies to replies).
 - Author comments have "Author" title.